-At this stage the 4 points above need to be satisfied by the Liquidator, for example that you took an active day-day role in the business, had a relationship that was on a par to other Employees in the business and took a PAYE salary, then the Statutory Payments may be eligible.
+At this stage the 4 points above need to be satisfied by the Liquidator, for example, that you took an active day-day role in the business, had a relationship that was on a par with other Employees in the business, and took a PAYE salary, then the Statutory Payments may be eligible.

 What about the need for a Contract?